d12frosted/elpa-mirror/stable-melpa/guess-language-readme.txt

 The detection algorithm is based on counts of character trigrams.
-At this time, supported languages are Arabic, Czech, Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Polish, Portuguese, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish.
+At this time, supported languages are Arabic, Czech, Danish, Dutch, English, Esperanto, Finnish, French, German, Italian, Norwegian, Polish, Portuguese, Russian, Serbian, Slovak, Slovenian, Spanish, and Swedish.
 Adding further languages is very easy and this package already contains language statistics for 49 additional languages.